MAIF/shapash/README.md

 - Step 4: Generate the Shapash Report
-  > This step allows to generate a standalone html report of your project using the different splits of your dataset when training your model and the metrics used:
+  > This step allows to generate a standalone html report of your project using the different splits of your dataset and also the metrics you used:

 ```
 xpl.generate_report(